Bobby Bowden, led Florida State football dynasty, dies at 91

 “After you retire, there’s only one big event left,” Bowden frequently said.

-Bowden stayed active into his 80s, finally slowing down over the last year or so.
-He was hospitalized in October 2020 after testing positive for COVID-19.
+Bowden was hospitalized in October 2020 after testing positive for COVID-19.
 The test came a few days after he returned home from a long hospital stay for a leg infection.

 Comments